--------------------------------------------------------------------------------------

 The syntax here is

-.
+user:group.
 All users automatically have a group of the same name (e.g. user sam has a group called sam).chown -R apache:apache /var/www

 Change the permissions to give the owner (apache) and members of the apache group write permission (775).

-find /var/www/ -type f -exec chmod 664 {} \; find /var/www/ -type d -exec chmod 775 {} \;
+find /var/www/ -type f -exec chmod 664 {} \;

 Now resecure

-or the user you created earlier.chown root:root /var/www
+/var/www by giving it back to root or the user you created earlier.chown root:root /var/www

 View/confirm directory ownership/permissions with the

-command.ls -l /var ls -l /var/www
+ls -lcommand.ls -l /var ls -l /var/www

 If you prefer editing long config files via S/FTP in a desktop text editor like Coda, take ownership of the following.